 Where proposals would result in harm to the character or appearance of a conservation area, evidence, in support of an application, will be required to demonstrate that there are overriding public benefits or needs, to justify any adverse impact on the historic environment.
 There may be overriding public policy objectives, related to the delivery of other Government policies, such as the provision of strategic infrastructure, or compliance with policy related to disability.
-The nature of the predicted public benefit should be clearly described and justified, and should set out how, when and in what form the community will be expected to benefit directly from the proposed development, relative to its impact on the historic environment.
 Any changes that would cause harm to the character or appearance of a conservation area should be limited to what is necessary, and the impacts avoided, mitigated and reduced so far as possible.